kevit03/riverkeeper_project2/README.md

 #### macOS (Docker)

 1. Install **Docker Desktop for Mac** and make sure it is running.
-2. Download / clone the repo and open the project folder in Finder.
+2. Download this file / clone the official repo and open the project folder in Finder.
 3. In the project root, locate:

    `Run Riverkeeper (Docker).command`